Chinese markets, yuan claw back some lost ground after virus-led wipeout

 The reason for the partial rebound on Tuesday was not immediately clear.
 However, four sources told Reuters on Monday that China’s securities regulator was urging mutual fund managers not to sell shares unless they face investor redemptions.

 Shanghai-traded commodities remained under pressure on Tuesday.
-Shanghai’s benchmark rubber contract fell a further 6% in early trade, while China iron ore prices dropped 5%.
+Shanghai’s benchmark rubber contract SNRv1 fell a further 6% in early trade, while China iron ore DCIOcv1 prices dropped 5%.

 Reporting by Noah Sin in Hong Kong; Writing and additional reporting by Tom Westbrook in Singapore; Editing by Jacqueline Wong